Mechanics of Instinct

 -Mike Maves (speaking of Ben Hogan)

 Today's universally taught "one size fits all" stance is addictively easy to teach and makes total sense on the surface.
-This stance destroys coronal plane balance once the motion starts and your body abandons your consciously planned intentions as it always seeks balance first.
+However, this stance destroys coronal plane balance once the motion starts and your body abandons your consciously planned intentions as it always seeks balance first.
+It also stalls out the lower body much too early and disrupts the instinctive kinetic chain.
 Your body and brain are never on the same page from the start and this "static" is the source of inaccurate performance, tension, and self doubt.

 "The proper stance and posture enable a golfer to be perfectly balanced and poised throughout the swing."